noawe-boi/NoahsObsidianSync/Physics 11.4 Refraction of light.md

   - physics
 ---
 ### Definition
-Refraction is the bending of light as it changes medium
+Refraction is the bending of light as it changes medium.
+This is caused by the change in density between the mediums.

+- More dense = slower speed of light